 I have a sign made from “You are beautiful” packaging with some of their stickers to hang with it.
 A digital photo of an abandoned mattress against a stop sign to type some poetry on which I will later on print at my local drugstore.
 Books and such connected to the themes of the bed like vulnerability, dreaming, sex, and flesh.
 And a lavender infused eye pillow for when they go to sleep.
 I have put more care and thought into curating this stranger’s gift than I ever had for any of my loved ones’ presents.
 I just want them to be happy and for me to be the reason.
 To bear this pandemic a little more stronger.

-I think it would break my heart to pass by that spot and see it still there many days after.
+I think it would break my heart to pass by that present and see it still there many days after.
 Like my generosity, goodwill, and time have been wasted.
 But there’s other ways to beautify this world, my neighborhood.
 Like building a cairn, writing a poem in sidewalk chalk, inserting homemade zines in between park bench slats.
 Even a simple paper lotus on a brick wall would stop a jogger in their tracks.
 How different would your world become if you noticed something special and secret in your proximity?

 I would pay attention more.
 Would want to pay it forward somehow.
 I just want to give what I want to get.
 To feel more special for what I do.
 I hope someone will write back.
 But until then, I’ll keep writing, keep leaving, keep hoping, keep being.